Compressible Gravity-Capillary Water Waves with Vorticity: Local Well-Posedness, Incompressible and Zero-Surface-Tension Limits: Well-posedness of the nonlinear -approximate system

 \subsection{Construction of solution to the linearized approximate system}

 We can prove that system \eqref{CWWSTlin} is a symmetric hyperbolic system with characteristic boundary conditions.
 Therefore, we want to use the duality argument developed by Lax-Phillips \cite{lax1960local} to prove the local existence.
-Before doing this, we have to make sure the boundary conditions are homogeneous.
+Before proceeding, we must ensure that the boundary conditions are homogeneous.